 This is an essential book for everyone who wants to write clearly about any subject and use writing as a means of learning.

 Hundreds of books have been written on the art of writing.
-Here at last is a book by two professional editors to teach writers the techniques of the editing trade that turn promising manuscripts into published novels and short stories.
+Here, at last, is a book by two professional editors to teach writers the techniques of the editing trade that turn promising manuscripts into published novels.
 In this book, Browne and King teach you, the writer, how to apply the editing techniques they have developed to your own manuscript, in order to bring your manuscript to its fullest potential.
 Chapters on dialogue, exposition, interior monologue and other techniques take you through the same processes an expert fiction editor would go through to perfect your manuscript.
 Each point is illustrated with examples, many drawn from the hundreds of books Browne and King have edited.

-In Novelist’s Essential Guide to Crafting Scenes, Raymond Obstfeld leads you through the creation process, examining all the elements that go into making scenes successful, cohesive and compelling.
-Tackling topics like finding a scene’s “hot spot,” identifying its dominating purpose and avoiding a cliched ending, Obstfeld provides essential reading for novice and, novelist alike.
+In Novelist’s Essential Guide to Crafting Scenes, Raymond Obstfeld leads you through the creation process.
+He examines all the elements that go into making scenes successful, cohesive, and compelling.
+Tackling topics like finding a scene’s “hot spot,” identifying its dominating purpose, and avoiding a cliched ending, Obstfeld provides essential reading for novice and, novelists alike.
 Using examples from film, short stories, and best-selling fiction, he documents why and how scenes work.
-Every page of Novelist’s Essential Guide to Crafting Scenes opens a new window of opportunity for writers by offering valuable insight, articulate advice, and expert examples.
-It’s a reference, a road map, and a romp, all rolled into one.
+Every page of Novelist’s Essential Guide to Crafting Scenes opens a new window of opportunity for writers.
+It offers valuable insight, articulate advice, and expert examples.

-Let Rebecca McClanahan guide you through an inspiring examination of description in its many forms.
-With her thoughtful instruction and engaging exercises, you’ll learn to develop your senses and powers of observation to uncover the rich, evocative words that accurately portray your mind’s images.
+Let Rebecca McClanahan’ writing guide gives you thoughtful instruction and engaging exercises.
+You’ll learn to develop your senses and powers of observation to uncover the evocative words that portray your mind’s images.
 McClanahan includes dozens of descriptive passages written by master poets and authors to illuminate the process.
-She also teaches you how to weave writing together using description as a unifying thread.

 Your First Novel: A Published Author and a Top Agent Share the Keys to Achieving Your Dream by Ann Rittenberg & Laura Whitcomb

-In Your First Novel, novelist Laura Whitcomb and seasoned literary agent Ann Rittenberg team up to provide you with the skills you need to write your dream novel and the savvy business know-how to get it published.
-In this all-in-one resource, you’ll discover essential novel-writing techniques, such as: How to best structure your research so that you can save time later, what to consider when developing your cast of characters, what makes an agent instantly reject a manuscript, what happens if you get multiple offers—or no offers at all.
-Plus, learn about the publishing process from the firsthand accounts.
+In Your First Novel, novelist Laura Whitcomb and seasoned literary agent Ann Rittenberg team up to provide you with the skills you need to write your dream novel.
+This writing guide discusses the savvy business know-how to get it published.
+In this all-in-one resource, you’ll discover essential novel-writing techniques.
+Like, how to best structure your research so that you can save time later.
+Or, what to consider when developing your cast of characters.
+Additionally, you’ll learn what makes an agent instantly reject a manuscript.
+Better yet, read what happens if you get multiple offers!
+Plus, learn about the publishing process from firsthand accounts.

 Duotrope is a subscription-based service for writers and artists that offers an extensive, searchable database of current fiction, poetry, nonfiction, and visual art markets, a calendar of upcoming deadlines, a personal submission tracker, and useful statistics compiled from the millions of data points we’ve gathered on the publishers and agents we list. (via their website)